esper-io/console_docs/docs/miscellaneous/saml.md

 :::tip
 Only Enterprise Administrators are allowed to configure SAML SSO.
 Configuring SSO does not change how you add different user types to the Console.
-[Learn](../user-management/new-user.md) to add different user types.
+[Check out](../user-management/new-user.md) how Enterprise Administrators can add new users to the Console and assign them different user roles.
 :::